ess-dmsc-dram/documents/nicos/ess-nicos-roadmap.md

 ESS contributions to NICOS
 ==========================

-This is a work in progress document for a meeting with the NICOS developer team in late May/early June.
+This document is the discussion basis for a meeting with the NICOS developer team in late May/early June.

 Organisation
 ------------